Choices for Life Insurance with No Medical Exam

 - Instant, online term life

 Guaranteed issue life insurance

 Summary: You can't be turned down for a guaranteed issue life insurance policy.
 There are no medical exams or questions asked.

 What to know: Maximum available policy amounts for guaranteed issue life insurance could be as little as $25,000 or $100,000.
-You'll pay a lot for the convenience of having no exam or questions.
+You'll usually pay a lot for the convenience of having no exam or questions.
 These policies are generally for people over age 45 or 50, and up to age 85, who think they'd be turned down for a policy that requires a life insurance medical exam.

 Simplified issue life insurance

-No-exam and accelerated underwriting life insurance
+Accelerated underwriting life insurance

-If you're interested in this type of accelerated underwriting, ask an independent life insurance agent to get quotes from companies that offer it.
+If you're interested in buying a policy with accelerated underwriting, ask an independent life insurance agent to get quotes from companies that offer it.

 Instant, online term life insurance